brocksam/pyproprop/README.rst

                 val = DefaultObject()
             self._instantiate_default_if_none_attr = val

-With pyproprop all of this boilerplate can be removed and instead the exact same class can be rewritten as:
+With *Pyproprop* all of this boilerplate can be removed and instead the exact same class can be rewritten as:

 .. code-block:: python